scipopt/gcg/doc/resources/devs/howtouse/dec-file-types/jdec-file.md

 > It may be extended in the future.

-This page will give a short introduction to the `.jdec` file format by means of an example and an extensive list of possible declarations.
+This page will give a short introduction to the `.jdec` file format by means of an example and an overview of the structure of the file format.

 ## Features
 This file format was introduced with GCG 4.0.
 Currently it supports the following features:
 * JSON compatible file format (i.e., all general JSON file format rules apply)
 * complete and partial decompositions
-* problems can be presolved
+* decompositions of resolved problems
-* assinging constraints to blocks or declaring them as master constraints
+* block constraints and master constraints
-* specifying symmetry information used to aggregate pricing problems
+* symmetry information used to aggregate pricing problems
-* nested decompositions (decompositions for blocks can be specified, utilized by the GCG @ref pricing-solvers "pricing solver")
+* nested decompositions (decompositions for blocks can be specified, utilized by the @ref pricing-solvers "GCG pricing solver")
-The reading and writing work as for the `.dec` @ref dec-file "file format".
+The reading and writing process works as for the `.dec` @ref dec-file "file format".
 As it is based on JSON, you can read and write it with JSON libraries.

 ## Example